 Interested in getting involved?
 Get in touch here!

-Since 2006, Jaclyn Mishal has worked in the travel industry, connecting thousands of individuals with international academic, volunteer, and internship opportunities.
+Jaclyn Mishal is a co-founder of Pink Pangea.
+Since 2006, Jaclyn has worked in the travel industry, connecting thousands of individuals with international academic, volunteer, and internship opportunities.
 In addition to her work devoted to making the “gap year” mainstream, Jaclyn played an integral role in developing international service learning programs.
-Jaclyn is a certified yoga instructor, whose travels have taken her to the Middle East, Europe, and Central America, and whose love of writing has taken her to workshops in Italy, Israel and Martha’s Vineyard.

 Jaclyn’s maternal grandmother survived the Holocaust and her paternal grandmother fled Baghdad, Iraq.
 To them, Jaclyn dedicates her work to providing a space for women to share their stories.

 A traveler and writer, Rachel Sales’s two loves meet in Pink Pangea.
 Before launching Pink Pangea, Rachel worked in tourism, helping to connect young adults to meaningful volunteer and internship opportunities abroad.
 Rachel has traveled extensively in the Middle East and Europe, and is constantly searching for flights to countries in Eastern Europe that haven’t become hot travel destinations—yet.

 Rachel has worked with writers from all over the world, helping them to express their diverse travels in a multitude of formats, including creative nonfiction, listicles, how-to guides, poetry, and more.
 Having worked with thousands of women, she loves guiding writers in capturing exactly what was so meaningful about their journeys.
 Rachel has led writing workshops in Italy, Israel and the USA.
 Each day, Rachel is inspired by the women she meets through Pink Pangea, who set out to see the world, armed with a love of adventure, curiosity, and passion.